varmoh/documentation/other/rag-assessment.md

   - Performance tuning can be done individually for each client instance.

 - **Version management**:
-  - LLM models, embeddings, and indexing strategies need version control.
   - A/B testing and rollbacks should be handled independently per client deployment to avoid cross-impact.

 - **Sync consistency**:
-  - Keeping the client’s vector database up-to-date with CKB content may become complex for large or frequently updated knowledge bases.
+  - Keeping the client’s vector database up-to-date with LKB content may become complex for large or frequently updated knowledge bases.
   - Scheduled tasks/cron jobs should be monitored per client.

 - **Security & isolation**: